ComeRochas/EmotionSMCEditing/README.md

 ## Credits

 Developed for the Image Analysis and Computer Vision course at École polytechnique.
 Based on Latent Diffusion Models and SMC sampling techniques (Feynamn-Kac Steering).
-See results/FinalReport.pdf for more detailed information.
+See FinalReport.pdf for more detailed information.